Why Your Neck And Shoulders Feel So Tight All The Time

 • to collapsing on the couch overstimulated

-…and then wonder why your nervous system never got the memo that the day ended.
+And then wonder why your nervous system never got the memo that the day ended.

 The problem is that it never gets a proper chance to unclench.

-This is where magnesium can genuinely help.
+This is where magnesium can be a useful part of your end-of-day support.

 Not in a dramatic, knock-you-out way.

-Just by helping your body soften a little.
+Let your body soften a little.

 Sometimes that tiny shift is enough to make everything feel easier to carry.

-End-of-day release.
 Two minutes.

 • Drop your shoulders intentionally